-So far, the purchases Bukele says he’s made would have cost the Central American country about $101 million based on an average acquisition price of $43,865 per Bitcoin using the date and time of his tweets, as calculated by WallStreetPro.
-Assuming Bukele has held the digital coins, with the recent drop in prices, they’re now worth about $42.1 million at Saturday, Jun 18, 2022, price of $18,336.
-This means Bukele has lost $58.7 million or 58.20% of his investment!
+So far, the purchases Bukele says he’s made would have cost the Central American country about $85.6 million based on an average acquisition price of $47,508 per Bitcoin using the date and time of his tweets, as calculated by WallStreetPro.
+Assuming Bukele has held the digital coins, they’re now worth about $62.9 million at Sunday, Feb, 2022, price of $38,226, a 19.54% loss.
+(Please see the table below)

 Even with the slump in Bitcoin, any likely trading losses are dwarfed by the plunge in the nation’s bonds, which has raised El Salvador’s financing costs astronomically.
 The country’s overseas dollar bonds posted the world’s worst performance in 2021 as investors were “spooked” by Bukele’s unorthodox economic management.
 Bukele’s experimentation with Bitcoin did not help in this process.

 The yield on the nation’s $800 million of dollar bonds due Jan 2023 has risen to 34%, from less than 9% a year ago.
 An extended fund facility with the International Monetary Fund has not come to fruition due to the multilateral lender’s concerns over Bitcoin.